sonyarianto/graphql-nodejs-concept/README.md

 # graphql-nodejs-concept
-GraphQL simple use case to represent data of songs and artists.
-Support root and mutation query.
-The idea is to provide quick and simple sample about GraphQL can do.
-The data used in this project is not connected to any database, but we simulate using simple array.
-So I think it will be easy to later extended to database connection for real use case.
+Understanding GraphQL sometimes hard and confusing.
+That's why I create this simple project (using minimal framework and using array to represent database) to learn and understand GraphQL by creating simple project.

+In this imaginary project let say we have data of `artists` and `songs`.
+Songs have relation to artists.

 All logic is on `index.js` file, so it should be simple.

+After we understand about GraphQL, I think will be easy later if we want to replace the data layer with real connection to database.

 ## Libraries used (see on `package.json`)